rizinorg/book/src/plugins/python.md

 # Python plugins

-At first, to be able to write a plugins in Python for radare2 you need to install r2lang plugin: `r2pm -i lang-python`.
+At first, to be able to write a plugins in Python for rizin you need to install rz-lang plugin: `rz-pm -i lang-python`.
 Note - in the following examples there are missing functions of the actual decoding for the sake of readability!

 For this you need to do this:
-1. `import r2lang` and `from r2lang import R` (for constants)
+1. `import rzlang` and `from rzlang import RZ` (for constants)
-2. Make a function with 2 subfunctions - `assemble` and `disassemble` and returning plugin structure - for RAsm plugin
+2. Make a function with 2 subfunctions - `assemble` and `disassemble` and returning plugin structure - for RzAsm plugin
 ```python
 def mycpu(a):
     def assemble(s):